molgenis/capice/README.md

 CAPICE requires the following arguments:

-- -i / --input: The path to the input [CADD annotated](https://cadd.gs.washington.edu/) dataset using the tab separator (can be both gzipped or not).
-An example of an input TSV file can be found in `CAPICE_example/test_cadd14_grch37_annotated.tsv.gz` for CADD 1.4 and genome build 37.
+- -i / --input: The path to the input [VEP annotated](https://www.ensembl.org/info/docs/tools/vep/index.html) dataset using the tab separator (can be both gzipped or not).
+An example of an input TSV file can be found in `CAPICE_example/CAPICE_input.tsv.gz` for genome build 37.
+The annotations within this file are based on VEP104.2 .
+VEP outputs can be converted using the `convert_vep_to_tsv_capice.sh` script in `scripts`.

 The following flags are optional:
 - -o / --output: The path to the directory, output filename or output directory and filename where the output is placed (will be made if it does not exists).
 If only a filename is supplied, or no output is supplied, the file will be placed within the input directory. __The file will always be gzipped with a .gz extension!__